Update SharePoint Framework packages

 package.json file would be ignored.

 Start with identifying which packages need updating and which newer version you want to use.
-Please note, that it might not always be possible for you to use the latest version of the given package as it might be incompatible with other SharePoint Framework dependencies, such as TypeScript.
+Note that it might not always be possible for you to use the latest version of the given package because it might be incompatible with other SharePoint Framework dependencies, such as TypeScript.

 For each package that you want to update, run the following command: